 You will be able to choose two modules (one of which is recommended to be a performance-related module) from the available options, including:

 In this module you will be introduced to methodologies in source studies, editing, archival study, historiography, iconography, social history, and critical epistemologies.
 You will examine contemporary debates within these specified sub-areas of the discipline, considering issues and methodologies applicable to the study of music in its various historical contexts.

 In this module you will look at a series of case studies to examine the cultural, intellectual and social history of music.
 You will consider issues of canon, music and text, aesthetics, cultural history, music and politics, critical musicology and hermeneutics.

-In this module you will look at the musicological and theoretical literature on multimedia and film music and sound.
-You will examine contemporary debates within film and television, opera, musical installations, and music videos, drawing out issues and methodologies applicable to the study of musical multimedia in its various historical and media contexts.
+In this module you will look at the musicological and theoretical literature on music and screen media.
+You will examine current debates within film and television, opera, musical installations, and music videos, drawing out issues and methodologies applicable to the study of screen music in its various historical and media contexts.
 It may be assessed by essay, composition or performance (if on silent film music).

 This module will introduce you to the ethnographic, theoretical, and practical aspects in the study of world music cultures, considering a range of issues and perspectives.
 You will look at regional case studies, exploring critical perspectives relating to the exploration and generation of knowledge about the world’s musical traditions.

 In this module you will explore a range of issues, perspectives and techniques relevant to the practice of ethnomusicology.
 You will examine how fieldwork is undertaken within different geographic contexts, considering a variety of theoretical outlooks and debates, such as ethnographic representation.